-You may choose to regroup students according to particular area of weakness, as indicated from Domain Assessment results and students' Tens scores.
+You may choose to regroup students according to particular areas of weakness, as indicated from Domain Assessment results and students' Tens scores.

-Remediation opportunities include:
+Remediation opportunities include the following:

-- targeting Review Activities - revisiting lesson extensions - rereading and discussing select read-alouds - reading the corresponding lesson in the Supplemental Guide, if available
+- targeting Review Activities;

+- revisiting lesson extensions; and

+- rereading and discussing select read-alouds.